I love everything that involves using words in a creative waybooks, plays, movies, TV shows, songs. I want to do work in all genres.

 The cast is a great group of bilingual performers from Colombia, Cuba, Peru, Puerto Rico and Venezuela.

-In collaboration with SEA, Latino childrens theater, it was produced in New York in 2005 with grants from MCAF/New York City Department of Cultural Affairs and the Puffin Foundation, through the sponsorship of The Field.
+In collaboration with SEA, Latino childrens theater, it was produced in New York with grants from MCAF/New York City Department of Cultural Affairs and the Puffin Foundation, through the sponsorship of The Field.

 With this show, we wanted to: a) Reach out to an underserved community of Latino children and b) Share the joy of another language and culture with American school kids, studying Spanish.

 Now, we want to: 1) Produce the show on a national level, 2) Turn it into an animated film, 3) Create a children's TV series based on the concept.

 Track 3: Jacquelina's Song

 Track 4: Hortensias Song-finale

 "Los Cantantes Callejeros" : Video